criwebtools/clipboard-paster/README.md

 Peter Charpentier, Yale University

 ## Introduction
-figuring outThe Clipboard Paster was motivated by the need to store and display screenshots on REDCap forms.
+The Clipboard Paster was motivated by the need to store and display screenshots on REDCap forms.
 Our immediate use-case is a "bug and feature tracker" project we are using in our software development efforts.
 Now, instead of saving screen grabs as files, *figuring out where we saved them* and uploading them in separate steps, we can send them to a bug report form with a single click.

 Additional features we required for our bug tracker were to render both the inline images and the notes fields as full-width elements, so that the form could better function as an online report.